The Fox and the Cat: Honest John and Gideon (Disney)

 In the video game based on Pinocchio, Honest John and Gideon appear as enemies during the first stage.
 The duo were also planned to make an appearance in the RPG video game Kingdom Hearts 358/2 Days (2009) but were cut for space restrictions.

 In the Disney book Pinocchio's Promise, Honest John and Gideon see Pinocchio walking into town to give a cuckoo clock to Geppetto's friend Mrs. Romano, whereupon he is diverted to a circus.
 Honest John attempts to sell the clock elsewhere while Gideon takes Pinocchio to the circus with two expired tickets but abandons him when the latter is scolded by the admission attendant.
 After Pinocchio leaves the circus and reports Honest John's trickery to the local police, Honest John is then chased by the police officer and Pinocchio gives the clock to Mrs. Romano.

 In a Disney book adaption of The Emperor's New Clothes, Honest John and Gideon - posing as tailors - trick the emperor (portrayed in the same book by Prince John).

-Honest John and Gideon also appear in the fifth installment of the book series The Kingdom Keepers.
+Honest John and Gideon also appear in the fifth installment of the book series Kingdom Keepers.
 They are featured as members of the Disney Villains legion, known as the Overtakers, and battle Finn in chapter six of Shell Game.

+The video game Disney Twisted-Wonderland includes two characters named Ernesto Foulworth and Gino, inspired by them, who are humans with animal features like theirs, and wearing similar clothes.
 Honest John is a playable character in the mobile game Disney Magic Kingdoms.

 Honest John and Gideon appear in Disney's 2022 live-action/CGI remake of Pinocchio, in which the former is voiced by Keegan-Michael Key.
 Just like the film, Honest John and Gideon give Pinocchio to Stromboli even after trapping Jiminy Cricket in a cup.
 They aren't seen again after that.